mkucej/i-librarian-free/README-Mac.md

 ### Mac OS X manual installation

 If you are comfortable with Terminal and the command line, it is highly recommeded that you use [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/) to enable the use of UNIX based software on your Mac.
-In this case, the Linux instructions can be followed with paths modified as needed (Standard Macport installations live at /opt/local (e.g. /opt/local/var/www, not /var/www) while Brew lives at /usr/local
+In this case, the Linux instructions can be followed with paths modified as needed (Standard Macport installations live at /opt/local (e.g. /opt/local/var/www, not /var/www) while Brew lives at /usr/local )

-The PHP extension Sodium will also be needed (php72-sodium, php73-sodium, or php74-sodium) as it is non-standard.
+The PHP extension Sodium will also be useful (php72-sodium, php73-sodium, or php74-sodium) as it is non-standard.

 If you want a standalone installation, you will need to have an Apache + PHP stack installed.
 Details may vary depending on which PHP stack you are using.
+One option is to install [MAMP](https://www.mamp.info/en/mac/) but it comes with MySQL as well.
+To configure a MAMP based installation, the Linux instructions can be followed.

+If you want to use the Apache server OS X comes with, then a new version of PHP is needed.
 Prior to Mac OS 10.10.1 (Yosemite), the default install of Mac OS included Apache and PHP built with the GD library.
 However, the PHP installed with Yosemite does not include GD, so you will need to install one that does: it is simplest to use the one line installation instructions at [http://php-osx.liip.ch/](http://php-osx.liip.ch/.).
 PHP also needs to be upgraded to 7.2 or above.

 Warning: there are potential headaches with using the built-in Apache on 10.14+ and custom PHP modules due to Apple specific issues.
 Read through https://php-osx.liip.ch/ extensively (specifically [here](https://github.com/liip/php-osx/issues/249)).